sumitkhanal/Movies_Recommendation_System/README.md

 # Movies_Recommendation_System
-This is the movies recommendation system using machine learning.
+This is the movies recommendation system using matrix factorization.